Nermine-1/skin-cancer-detection/README.md

 After training, the model evaluation results are saved in the `evaluation_results/` directory.
 The evaluation script generates:

-- Test accuracy and loss metrics
+- **Overall Metrics**: Test accuracy and loss
+- **Confusion Matrix**: Visual heatmap showing classification performance
+- **Per-Class Metrics**: Precision, Recall, and F1-score for each class
+- **Classification Report**: Detailed text report saved to `classification_report.txt`
-- Visualization images showing predictions vs. ground truth labels
+- **Sample Predictions**: Visualization images with predictions vs. ground truth labels
-- Sample predictions on test images
+- **Training Curves**: Accuracy and loss plots over training epochs

+**Expected Performance**: With the improved architecture and training techniques, the model should achieve:
+- Overall accuracy: **>80%** (target: 85%+)
+- Balanced performance across all 7 classes
+- Good generalization with data augmentation

 **Note**: Actual performance metrics depend on the training process and may vary.
-Check the evaluation output for specific accuracy and loss values.
+Run `python src/evaluate.py` to see your model's specific metrics.

 ## 🏷️ Class Labels